NationalLibraryOfNorway/ocfl-package-per-version-workgroup-notes/proposal-high-impact.md

 This block works like a manifest for the version, while the existing `state` block describes the state of the object after unpacking the archive.
 It will also contain a block of information about what kind of container is is, its format version, what tool packed it, if it's compressed, etc.
 The goal of this block is to provide all necessary information to be able to unpack the container file.
+Container compression is strictly optional, and by default not used.

 Using both of those blocks would theoretically allow users to create mixed versions and even use various archive formats in the same object.